-During the three months ended March 31, 2022, the Company generated same-center cash NOI of approximately \$49.5 million compared to same-center cash NOI of approximately \$46.0 million generated during the three months ended March 31, 2021, representing a 7.5% increase.
-This increase is primarily due to an increase in base rents driven by contractual rent increases and an increase in occupancy and re-leasing spreads, and a decrease in projected uncollectible rental revenue.
+During the three months ended March 31, 2023, the Company generated same-center cash NOI of approximately \$50.6 million compared to same-center cash NOI of approximately \$51.0 million generated during the three months ended March 31, 2022, representing a 0.7% decrease.
+This decrease is primarily due to early lease termination income received during the three months ended March 31, 2022 for which there was none received during the three months ended March 31, 2023, and an increase in property operating expenses.
+These amounts were slightly offset by an increase in base rents as a result of an increase in occupancy in the three months ended March 31, 2023.